chikuku/AB-testing/README.md

 * **Reconsider the Long-Term Value of Videos**
  However, videos could offer continuous value after implementation:
-  * Permanently displayed on product pages
+  1. Permanently displayed on product pages
-  * No recurring costs for maintenance
+  2. No recurring costs for maintenance
-  * Can influence multiple purchase decisions over time, potentially leading to greater cumulative sales growth.
+  3. It can influence multiple purchase decisions over time, potentially leading to greater cumulative sales growth.
  Hence, we could consider only adding videos for long-term products.

 #### 2. Optimize the Cost-Benefit Ratio of Video Implementation
 &nbsp;&nbsp;&nbsp;&nbsp; To further enhance the benefits of adding videos, consider the following strategies:
 * 1. **Selective Implementation:**
    * Add videos only for products where the product's profit increase (e.g., 23 units from focal sales + 17 units from co-sales, multiplied by the product price) exceeds the video production cost.
 * 2. **Strengthen Effective Combinations**